Top 5 PCB Design Guidelines Every PCB Designer Needs to Know

 Orienting Power and Ground Planes

-It’s always recommended to have your power and ground planes internal to your board, while also being symmetrical and centered.
+It’s always recommended to have your power and ground planes internal to your printed circuit board, while also being symmetrical and centered.
 This will help to prevent your board from bending, which will also affect whether your components are properly positioned.
 Note that this is not possible on a two-layer board as you will not have any room for components.
 To power your ICs, it’s recommended to use common rails for each supply, ensure you have solid and wide traces, and also avoid daisy-chaining power lines from part to part.

 Routing Guidelines for PCB Layouts